 Yeast is the magic ingredient that makes bread rise into the fluffy texture you’ve become accustomed to.
 However what if you didn’t have any yeast – how would you make bread?

-Bread Recipe Without Yeast
+Very Basic Bread Recipe Without Yeast

 2. Begin to mix while adding 1/3 cup of oil (extra virgin olive oil).

 3. Continue to mix while adding 3/4 cup of warm water.
 Then continue to add more water a little at a time until the mixture holds together and will roll into a ball while barely sticky.
 If it becomes too soupy, just add a bit more flour.
-Etc..

-The point is that bread doesn’t have to be what you’re used to getting in the grocery store (processed perfection), and you can make bread without yeast.
+The point of the recipe is that bread doesn’t have to be what you’re used to getting in the grocery store (processed perfection), and you can make bread without yeast.